Parvati: Outside India

 Parvati, locally spelled as Parwati, is a principal goddess in modern-day Hinduism of Bali.
 She is more often called Uma, and sometimes referred to as Giriputri (daughter of the mountains).
 She is the goddess of mountain Gunung Agung.
 Like Hinduism of India, Uma has many manifestations in Bali, Indonesia.
-She is the wife of deity Siwa.
+She is married to deity Siwa.
 Uma or Parwati is considered as the mother goddess that nurtures, nourishes, grants fertility to crop and all life.
 As Dewi Danu, she presides over waters, lake Batur and Gunung Batur, a major volcano in Bali.
 Her ferocious form in Bali is Dewi Durga.
-As Rangda, she is wrathful and presides cemeteries.
+As Rangda, she is wrathful and presides over cemeteries.
 As Ibu Pertiwi, Parwati of Balinese Hinduism is the goddess of earth.
 The legends about various manifestations of Parwati, and how she changes from one form to another, are in Balinese literature, such as the palm-leaf (lontar) manuscript Andabhuana.

 Related goddesses

 Tara found in some sects of Buddhism, particularly Tibetan and Nepalese, is related to Parvati.
 Tara too appears in many manifestations.
 In tantric sects of Buddhism, as well as Hinduism, intricate symmetrical art forms of yantra or mandala are dedicated to different aspects of Tara and Parvati.

 Parvati is closely related in symbolism and powers to Cybele of Greek and Roman mythology and as Vesta the guardian goddess of children.
 In her manifestation as Durga, Parvati parallels Mater Montana.
 She is the equivalent of the Magna Mater (Universal Mother).
 As Kali and punisher of all evil, she corresponds to Proserpine and Diana Taurica.

 As Bhawani and goddess of fertility and birthing, she is the symbolic equivalent of Ephesian Diana.
 In Crete, Rhea is the mythological figure, goddess of the mountains, paralleling Parvati; while in some mythologies from islands of Greece, the terrifying goddess mirroring Parvati is Diktynna (also called Britomartis).
 At Ephesus, Cybele is shown with lions, just like the iconography of Parvati is sometimes shown with a lion.

 Carl Jung, in Mysterium Coniunctionis, states that aspects of Parvati belong to the same category of goddesses like Artemis, Isis and Mary.
 Edmund Leach equates Parvati in her relationship with Shiva, with that of the Greek goddess Aphrodite – a symbol of sexual love.